annalhead/CPRD_multimorbidity_codelists/README.md

 (The Academy of Medical Sciences.
 Multimorbidity: a priority for global health research.
 2018.)

 As CALIBER code lists were developed using the GPRD GOLD database, a mapping process is required in order to use these in the Aurum CPRD database.
 The mapping process was done for our specific  study of trends in multimorbidity over time, and is by no means a definitive list.
+Mapping was done using the July 2020 Aurum dictionary.
 1 clinician reviewed the additional codes mapped.

 ## This repository contains the following files:
 1. DiseaseSummary.csv - this is a list of chronic conditions of interest for our study, narrowed down from the 308 diseases phenotypes by CALIBER.
 'Disease' is condition the name in the CALIBER list, 'Disease_mod' is our amended name.
 The variables 'disease_num' & 'system_num'  are arbitrary variables for ease of coding. 'type' refers to whether a single code ever recorded is sufficient, or whether a multivisit criteria (at least 3 visits within 1 year) is required; conditions with an empty type are from test values only. 'testvalues' (yes/no) is for whether test values are used for this condition.